Mathematics & Economics Double Major (B.S.) + Economics M.A./M.S.

 The application deadline is April 15.
 You will be notified of the decision in the summer, after your junior year grades have been recorded.

-The 4+1 program allows some graduate courses to be taken in your senior year and reduces the required credits for your undergraduate degree by up to six.
+The 4+1 program allows you to take some graduate courses in your senior year and reduces the required credits for your undergraduate degree by up to six.
 This allows both degrees to be earned within five years.
 All course requirements for your graduate degree must be fulfilled.

 Up to two courses (6 credits) may be “dual-counted” toward the bachelor’s and master’s degrees.
 Both dual-counted courses must be 800-level courses.
 The minimum grade for dual-counted courses is “B.”